ARMmbed/mbed-os-5-docs/docs/contributing/mbed_os_targets.md

 #### Bootstrap code

 You need CMSIS-CORE files for startup and peripheral memory addresses, and you need linker scripts for Arm, IAR and GCC toolchains.
-These files are usually in the ```mbed-os\targets\TARGET_VENDOR\TARGET_MCU_FAMILY\TARGET_MCUNAME\device``` directory.
+These files are usually in the `mbed-os\targets\TARGET_VENDOR\TARGET_MCU_FAMILY\TARGET_MCUNAME\device` directory.

-mbed OS requires dynamic vector relocation, which requires extensions to CMSIS-CORE.
+Mbed OS requires dynamic vector relocation, which requires extensions to CMSIS-CORE.
 Extend CMSIS-CORE by adding an `mbed-os\targets\TARGET_VENDOR\TARGET_MCUNAME\cmsis.h` file.
 This header file defines the vector relocation additions and device-specific headers that include CMSIS-CORE.
 Next add a relocation function in `mbed-os\targets\TARGET_VENDOR\TARGET_MCUNAME\cmsis_nvic.c and .h`.
 This relocation function changes the contents of the Interrupt Vector Table at run time.

 CMSIS-RTOS needs a few macros to initialize the SYS_TICK.
 These macros are usually configured in`mbed-os\targets\TARGET_VENDOR\mbed-rtx.h`.